 By the late ’60s musical tastes were beginning to evolve.
 Hippie culture was influencing society and music and the silly aristocratic costumes Paul Revere & The Raiders sported felt dated.
 As a result, in an attempt to stay current in 1970 the band shortened their name to The Raiders.
 They also revamped their image and sound to a more serious, modern rock of the times with their album “Collage.”
 But unfortunately, their new name, image and music failed to initially connect with audiences, leaving fans feeling confused.
 But not soon thereafter, in 1971, The Raiders charted again with their cover- rendition of the song “Indian Reservation (The Lament of the Cherokee Reservation Indian).”
 This song would be the band’s last hit, but would go on to earn a platinum certification in the year 1996.
 By 1975, The Raiders were released from Columbia Records, and soon after disbanded.

-Now well into his 80’s, Michael Lindsey, the original lead singer who wrote and produced many of the band’s songs, continues to tour.
-After The Raiders disbanded, Lindsey continued to record solo and found himself writing and composing for countless national commercials and film scores.
+Now in his early 80s, Mark Lindsay, the original lead singer who wrote and produced many of the band’s songs, continues to tour, record new music, and host a weekly radio show called American Revolution in Little Steven’s Underground Garage on SiriusXM.
+After The Raiders disbanded, Lindsay continued to record solo and found himself writing and composing for countless national commercials and film scores.
 Paul Revere on the other hand, would return to his roots, comedy and music, and would also continue to perform up until his unfortunate passing on October 4th 2014.